hokkolo/magento_db_optimize/README.md

-**Optimize Magento 1 and Magento 2 Database**

-There are many database tables in Magento 1 and Magento 2 engine, that can eat up the server diskspace.

-This is a bash script to truncate all the unwanted tables in the Magento database and reduce the size of the Magento Database.
+# Description
+Hosting Magento1/2 websites on your server, its important to keep monitoring the diskspace used by unwanted tables in Magento1/2.
+Running [magento_db_optimize](https://github.com/hokkolo/magento_db_optimize) script gives the list and size of unwanted database tables used by Magento websites hosted on the server.

+## Built Architecture
+Built based on cPanel server architecture

+## Howtos
+> Clone the repo
-The script is currently optimized to run on a cPanel server, this can be changed by updating the "HTTP_CONF" in the scrpt to the path of your web server configuration.
+> Open the script, update "HTTP_CONF" in the script to the path of your web server configuration.

-Define the table size at "SIZE"
+> Define the table threshold size at "SIZE"

+## License
+BSD